Display-Lab/think-pudding/readme.md

 # Think Pudding
-A minimal proof of concept reasoner and ontology example.
+A minimal proof of concept candidate reasoner.

 ## Description
-Using triple store (fuseki) to store and query spek output from candidate smasher, determine which candidates are acceptable using ISRs.
+Using triple store (fuseki) to store and query spek output from candidate smasher, determine which candidates are acceptable using causal pathways.

 ## Use